tmacam/private-git-on-dreamhost/README-real.rst

 Not we will create a CGI script that will invoke ``git-http-backend``.
 In your ``.htaccess`` this script is referred as ``git-http-backend-private.cgi``.
-Create it in the same directory where you ``.htaccess`` is by coping the one that comes with this guide to that directory or by creating an empty file with the following
+Create it in the same directory where your ``.htaccess`` is by coping the one that comes with this guide to that directory or by creating an empty file with the following
 contents: